 - Cut butter into pieces, 1 tablespoon size.
 Using the paddle attachment, whip butter for 5-7 minutes, scraping down the bowl occasionally.
 Beat until butter looks light in color and has more volume.

 - Sift the cocoa powder into mixing bowl.
-Turn the mixer on slow speed and beat until cocoa power is mixed into butter.
+Turn the mixer on slow speed and beat until cocoa power is incorporated.

-- Add 2 cups powdered sugar and mix on low speed until incorporated into butter and add the vanilla.
+- Add 2 cups powdered sugar and the vanilla extract and mix on low speed until incorporated.
+Beat for an additional 2 minutes.

-- Continuing adding the additional powdered sugar, 2 cups at a time and alternating with the heavy whipping cream. and beat on low speed until sugar is incorporated.
-Increase speed to medium-high and beat for 2-3 minutes before adding more powdered sugar.
+- Continue adding the additional powdered sugar, 2 cup at a time and alternating with the heavy whipping cream and beat on low speed until sugar is incorporated.
+Increase speed to medium-high and beat for 2 minutes before adding more powdered sugar.